 - FDI Inflow:

-Ashraf Ghani Ahmadzai is Afghanistan’s new president following a hotly contested election marred by allegations of vote-rigging.
-After three months of political wrangling between run-off candidates Ghani and former Afghan Foreign Minister Abdullah Abdullah, the two agreed to form a unity government.
-The terms of the agreement call for President Ghani, who won the election according to Afghanistan’s Independent Election Commission, to share power with Abdullah, who was named Chief Executive Officer.
-Ghani’s signing of the Bilateral Security Agreement with the U.S. shortly after his assumption of power opens the way for the U.S. to leave a non-combat presence of 9,800 troops in the country.
+Ashraf Ghani Ahmadzai became president following an election marred by allegations of vote-rigging in 2014.
+After three months of political wrangling, Ghani and former Foreign Minister Abdullah Abdullah agreed to form a unity government.
+Ghani, who won the election according to Afghanistan’s Independent Election Commission, shares power with Abdullah, who is chief executive officer.
+Ghani signed a Bilateral Security Agreement with the U.S. in September 2014, opening the way for a continued non-combat U.S. presence.
 Taliban insurgents continue to attack Afghan security forces and civilians.
-Afghanistan’s economy remains hobbled by poor infrastructure, insurgency, and corruption.
-The agricultural sector depends heavily on cultivation of the opium poppy.
+In October 2015, President Obama announced that the United States would keep thousands of troops in Afghanistan through the end of his term in 2017.

 The transfer of security responsibility to Afghan forces and planned phasedown of international troops increase uncertainty as the government confronts high levels of corruption, heavy and persistent drug trafficking, weak institutional capacity, and a severely underdeveloped judicial system.
 Weak protection of property rights due to a lack of property registries or a land titling database leads to land title disputes.

 The top income and corporate tax rates are 20 percent.
 Driven by sales taxes, overall tax revenue equals about 7 percent of total domestic income.
 Government spending has moderated, but the government still relies heavily on foreign assistance.
 Two years of political and security uncertainty have resulted in reduced economic activity and the emergence of significant fiscal vulnerabilities.